College of Pharmacy

 Arkansas Poison and Drug Information Center (APDIC)

 Welcome to the Arkansas Poison and Drug Information Center (APDIC) webpage!
-Please also visit our Facebook page under the same name Arkansas Poison & Drug Information Center today for current events and stories related to poisoning.
+Please also visit our Facebook page under the same name Arkansas Poison & Drug Information Center for current events and stories related to poisoning.
 The Center is open 24/7 and is confidential and free.
 The hotline number is 1-800-222-1222.
-The Center is staff by Certified Specialists in Poison Information (CSPI).
+The Center is staffed by Certified Specialists in Poison Information (CSPI).
 The Specialists are either a doctor, pharmacist or a registered nurse.
-This webpage was developed primarily for teachers, school nurses, community health workers and volunteers to access poison prevention information, find tips for presenting a poison prevention lecture to a school or community group and to order poison prevention materials online to be mailed to your office or home to distribute within the community.
+This webpage was developed primarily for teachers, school nurses, community health workers and volunteers to access poison prevention information, find tips for presenting a poison prevention lecture to a school or community group and to order poison prevention materials online to be mailed to your office or home to distributed within the community.
 If you have any questions about public education outreach or want to order poison prevention/education materials simply click on the contact for free materials link and fill out the form.
 You may also email Charlie Stutts at CHStutts@uams.edu anytime day or night or call the administrative line during business hours at 501-686-6161 for a prompt response to your requests for poison prevention information or materials.

 If you need to mail correspondence or a request to the APDIC our mailing address is follows: